ahmedsalah64/NTI-Flight-Booking-System/README.md

 This project is focused on traveler’s record services in Airline, so it is named “Flight Booking System”.

-Here, I createed a new client, updated information of an existing clients, viewed and managed classes, checked the details of an existing clients, removed existing client and view client list.
+Here, I created a new client, updated information of an existing clients, viewed and managed classes, checked the details of an existing clients, removed existing client and view client list.

 The functions: